-Hotel near market area: A reasonably priced hotel located near the market area with modern facilities like nice spacious rooms with attached western bathrooms, dining hall, television, car-parking, hot water geysers, Air Conditioning, generator and balconies.
-The hotel also has an ATM counter in its ground floor.
+Hotel near market area: A reasonably priced deluxe-category hotel located near the market area with modern facilities like nice spacious rooms with attached western bathrooms, dining hall, television, car-parking, hot water geysers, Air Conditioning, 24 hours silent generator and elevator.
+The hotel’s travel desk arranges for all sightseeing trips to Nalanda, Bodhgaya and Pawapuri and pick-up from Bakhtiyarpur Railway Station or other destinations like Patna.
 Food is essentially Indian and served in the dining hall.

 Hotel near Hot Water Spring: Just a walk from the Venuvan and hot water springs is this hotel with views of the surrounding hills.
 All standard modern facilities like rooms with attached western bathrooms, cable television, dining hall, car-parking, hot water geysers, reception, air conditioning, generator and wardrobes.
 Food is essentially multi-cuisine and served in the dining hall.
 The hotel also has a restaurant near the hot spring area.